 Did you know that much of your water use at home contributes to your energy bill?
 Each household in the UK uses on average around 360 litres each day.
 But about 21 per cent of a typical household's heating bill is from heating the water for showers, baths and hot water from the tap.
 This is on average about £140 a year.

 Saving water can reduce your water bill (if you’re on a water meter), reduce your energy use and bills, reduce the impact on your local environment, and reduce carbon dioxide emissions by using less energy to pump, heat and treat the water.

 New water-efficient showerheads use technology that can produce water flows that feel far higher than they actually are - an easy way to save both water and energy.
 They are most effective on power and mixer showers with a high flow rate.
-You should not low flow showerhead to an electric shower as this could cause possible dangerous damage to your shower unit.
+You should not attach a low flow showerhead to an electric shower as this could cause possible damage to your shower unit.

 A standard bath has a capacity of around 80 litres, so even when it’s less than half full it uses a lot of water.
 If you’re buying a new bath, look for one with a lower capacity.
 Of course, you can always save water and money by taking a quick shower instead of a bath.